Anime Review: Psycho-Pass (2012)

-While a lot of people feel Psycho-Pass is deep and thought-provoking, I think it could have been so much better if it didn’t make society look so dumb and mindless in the story and setting because of the plot twist in the story.
+While a lot of people feel Psycho-Pass is deep and thought-provoking, I think it could have been so much better if it didn’t make society look so dumb and mindless in the story and setting because of the story's plot twist reveal.

 It’s a very good anime, but not one of my favorites.